 Tips on How to Protect Data When Traveling

-- Don’t ever leave them unattended in a hotel room or car.
+- Don’t ever leave your valuables unattended in a hotel room or car.

 - Lock them up in a room safe, even if you plan to be out of your room for just a few minutes.